Local school boards emerge as hot races in November election

 In Wisconsin, a conservative legal institute is providing free legal advice on school board recalls to parent groups.
 In Iowa, Gov. Kim Reynolds, a Republican, has taken the unusual step of endorsing a conservative candidate for a local school board seat.
 And in Colorado, a group calling itself MAD that opposes remote-learning during the pandemic and what it says are partisan leanings in curriculum is endorsing like-minded school board candidates.

-“It feels like schools have become a political battleground, and they shouldn’t be,” said Dan Maloit, a former Army Green Beret who runs the Colorado group.
-“Kids should be able to walk in and not know what their teachers believe politically or their administrators and be protected from what society’s arguing about, so that they can focus on learning to read and write, understanding math, learning an unbiased history.”

-Teachers unions, which for years have helped elect their own allies to school boards, are opposing the push.
-Their position is that many right-wing candidates are conspiracy theorists who are taking moderate positions to get elected, but once in office, will oppose mask requirements and other COVID safety protocols, micromanage educators and censor classroom content they dislike.

-Randi Weingarten, president of the National Federation of Teachers, called it “a craven and anti-democratic attempt to usurp local control over our kids’ education.”
+Randi Weingarten, president of the American Federation of Teachers, called it “a craven and anti-democratic attempt to usurp local control over our kids’ education.”

-“Their goal is to limit students’ understanding of historical and current events and attack common-sense safety measures such as masking by bullying those who believe in science and teaching honest history,” she said in a statement to the Associated Press.

 FreedomWorks, a conservative group that supported the rise of former President Donald Trump, launched a candidate academy in March that already has trained about 300 people nationwide, with the largest number from Ohio, said Laura Zorc, the group's director of education reform.
 About 1,000 people have signed up, she said.

-Note: This story has been corrected to show that Randi Weingarten is the president of the American Federation of Teachers, not the National Federation of Teachers.